Littlep640/Littlep640/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on school projects.
-- 🌱 I’m currently learning a little bit of javascript and diving deeper into python.
+- 🌱 I’m currently learning about operating systems and software engineering principles.
 - 👯 I’m looking to collaborate on projects if you would like my help.
 - 🤔 I’m looking for help with securing an internship.
 - 💬 Ask me about OSRS.